Supersonic aircraft: Supercruise

-Supersonic transports
+Supersonic transport

 A supersonic transport (SST) is a civil aircraft designed to transport passengers at speeds greater than the speed of sound.
 The only supersonic civilian aircraft to see service were the Soviet produced Tupolev Tu-144 which first flew in 1968 and last transported passengers in 1978, with NASA retiring it from any use in 1997; and the Franco-British produced Concorde, which first flew in 1969 and remained in service until 2003.
 Since 2003, there have been no supersonic civilian aircraft in service.

 A key feature of these designs is the ability to maintain supersonic cruise for long periods, so low drag is essential to limit fuel consumption to a practical and economic level.
 As a consequence, these airframes are highly streamlined and the wings have a very short span.
 The requirement for low speeds when taking off and landing is met by using vortex lift: as the aircraft slows, lift must be restored by raising the nose to increase the angle of attack of the wing.
 The sharply swept leading edge causes the air to twist as it flows over the wing, speeding up the airflow locally and maintaining lift.